Fragtality/Fenix2GSX/README.md

 <br/><br/>
 ## Installation / Update
 Extract it anywhere you want, but **do not use** Application-Folders, User-Folders, the Windows' Program File Folders or even C:\\ <br/><br/>
 Please **remove the old Version** completely before updating / extracting the new Version (don't just overwrite)!<br/>Keep in Mind that this **resets all Settings** to the Defaults.
-(You can keep your old .config, but only as Reference - *don not replace* the newer with an old one)<br/><br/>
+(You can keep your old .config, but only as Reference - *don not replace* the newer with an old one)<br/>
+The Program will display a little Exclamation Mark on the SysTray/Notification Area Icon and in the GUI to inform on a new Version.
+There is no Pop-Up and there will never be.<br/>
 It may be blocked by **Windows Security** or your **AV-Scanner**, try if *unblocking* and/or *setting an Exception* helps.<br/><br/>
-If it does not start at all, check if the .NET Runtimes are correctly installed by running the Command `dotnet --list-runtimes` - the .NET Version you downloaded should show up there.<br/><br/>
+If it does not start at all, check if the .NET Runtimes are correctly installed by running the Command `dotnet --list-runtimes` - the .NET Version you downloaded should show up there.<br/><br/><br/>

 ## Auto-Start
 The Tool can be automatically started by the usual Ways out there.<br/>